 Of course, the campaign has added value to an Indian citizen’s life, but is that easy?

 The government of India has launched the campaign to deliver good governance, digital infrastructure, and the other pillars.
-However, the journey is not easy.

 - The digital transformation of India is a big step forward for a country like India, where most of the population lives in rural areas.
 There’s plenty to be done!
 It will take lots of investment to improve the infrastructure and creates opportunities to connect villages to the Internet.